 Pursue disciplined new store growth.
 We will continue to pursue what we believe to be a disciplined new store growth strategy in both new and existing markets where we believe we are capable of achieving consistent high store revenues and strong store-level cash-on-cash returns.
 We have created a new store expansion strategy and rebuilt our pipeline of potential new stores by instituting a site selection process that allows us to evaluate and select our new store location, size and design based on consumer research and analysis of operating data from sales in our existing stores.
 Where permitted, we also collect home zip code information from our guests on a voluntary basis through the Power Card kiosks in our existing stores, which allows us to determine how far they have traveled to reach that particular store.
 Our site selection process and flexible store design enable us to customize each store with the objective of maximizing return on capital given the characteristics of the market and location.
-We expect our new large format stores to be approximately 35,000 - 40,000 square feet and our small format stores to be approximately 22,000 - 25,000 square feet, which provides us the flexibility to enter new smaller markets and further penetrate existing markets.
-These formats also provide us the flexibility to choose between building new stores or converting existing space.
-With respect to stores we expect to open in the near term, we are targeting a year one cash-on-cash return of 25% to 35% for both our large format and small format store openings, levels that are consistent with the average of Dave & Buster's store openings in recent years.
-To achieve this return we target a ratio of first year store revenues to net development costs of approximately \$10,250 for large format stores and approximately \$6,250 for small format stores.
+Our new large format stores are approximately 22,000 - 25,000 square feet, which provides us the flexibility to enter new smaller markets and further penetrate existing markets.
+These formats also provide us the flexibility to choose between building new stores and converting existing space.
+With respect to stores we expect to open in the near term, we are targeting a year one cash-on-cash return of 25% to 35% for both our large format and small format store openings, levels that are lower than the average of Dave & Buster's store openings in recent years.
+To achieve this return we target a rid of first year store revenues to net development costs of approximately 910,250 for large format stores and approximately \$6,250 for small format stores.

-We believe the Dave & Buster's brand is significantly under-penetrated, with internal studies and third-party research suggesting a total store universe in the United States and Canada in excess of 150 stores (including our 58 existing stores), approximately two and a half times our current store base.
-We currently plan to open four stores in fiscal 2012 (including our store in Oklahoma City, Oklahoma, that opened in January 2012), six stores in fiscal 2013 and seven stores in fiscal 2014, which we expect will be financed with available cash and operating cash flows.
+We believe the Dave & Buster's brand is significantly under-penetrated, with internal studies and third-party research suggesting a total store universe in the United States and Canada in excess of 150 stores (including our 61 existing stores), approximately two and a half times our current store base.
+We currently plan to open four to six stores in fiscal 2013, which we expect will be financed with available cash and operating cash flows.
 Thereafter, we believe we can continue opening new stores at an annual rate of approximately 10% of our then existing store base.
 Our ability to open new stores in the future is subject to the availability of sufficient cash flows and financing, as well as other factors, and therefore there is no guarantee we will open new stores at this rate.